nginxinc/nginx-gateway-fabric/docs/proposals/README.md

 will require an Enhancement Proposal.
 For example, here are some examples of requests that may not need an Enhancement
 Proposal:

-* Gateway API features.
-However, some larger Gateway API features may require Enhancement Proposals if they require significant changes to the architecture of the code.
+* Gateway API fields.
+However, some larger Gateway API fields may require Enhancement Proposals if they require significant changes to the architecture of the code.
 * Small changes (validation, documentation, fixups).
 It is always possible that the maintainers will determine a "small" change ends up requiring a Enhancement Proposal.